oleglnk/my-pets/README.md

 There were a lot of projects about fractals, but I have only two of them now.
 I'm very upset because you can make fractals very beautiful using different settings e.g. Julia Set.

-If you want to download them go to project's [release section](https://github.com/oleglnk/fractals/releases) on Github.
+If you want to download and test them, then you should go to project's [release section](https://github.com/oleglnk/fractals/releases) on Github.

 **Screenshots**